dotkernel/api-documentation/docs/book/v5/core-features/error-reporting.md

 # Error reporting endpoint

-The error reporting endpoint was designed to allows the **frontend developers** of your API to report any bugs they encounter in a secure way that is fully under your control.
+The error reporting endpoint was designed to allow the **frontend developers** of your API to report any bugs they encounter in a secure way that is fully under your control.

 ## Example case usage